vuder/AzureCostAnomalyDetector/README.md

 If I was checking this manually, most likely I would not find any issue here.
 But the service figured out that there is a deviation in the data on weekends and detected anomalies for weekends and weekdays separately.

 ## Setup Managed Identity to authorize Azure function to access App Configuration and KeyVault

+The function getting all needed configuration values from Azure App Configuration service.
+The service also provides references to Azure Key Vault where required by the function secrets are stored.
+So the function have to be authorized to read data from both AppConfiguration and KeyVault.
+Best way to configure this access is to use Managed Identity:

+1. Create Managed identity for the function app(Function App>Identity>System Assigned>Status:On)

+1. Grant read access for the identity to AppConfiguration(App Configuration>Access Control>Role Assignments>Add>Add Role Assignment).
+Grant "App Configuration Data Reader" role to the created function app identity.

+1. Grant read access to secrets for the identity to Key Vault

+### How to run the function locally and being authorized to access App Configuration and KeyVault

+1. Setup Azure AD App Registration with "Web" platform, generate client secret

+1. Grant access permissions to the App Registration in App Configuration and Key Vault similarly to previously created Managed Identity

+1. Set values of following environment variables on your local machine using new App Registration info:
+    - AZURE_CLIENT_ID
+    - AZURE_CLIENT_SECRET
+    - AZURE_TENANT_ID

+    For Mac OS use [EnvPane](https://github.com/hschmidt/EnvPane)

+1. No changes in code of the function are needed - DefaultAzureCredential class will take care to find available authorization mechanism and it will work with both Managed Identity and connect using App Registration using the environment variables

 ## Use Azure Configuration and KeyVault service in Azure functions